kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 3. A Kubernetes release cycle has a length of of ~15 weeks.

-4. Events like KubeCon will be considered as blocked from development or decision-making.
+4. Events like KubeCon will be considered as blocked from development or decision-making from the SIG release perspective.
 SIG Release will also consider the week before and after the event in the same way.

-5. An explicit break of at least two weeks between each release cycle will be enforced.
+5. An explicit SIG release break of at least two weeks between each cycle will be enforced.

    This does not mean that zero development can happen during that time.
    Rather, SIG Release will use this time to do the release retrospective and